santerra505/terra.py/docs/tutorial.rst

     broken environment.
 See the troubleshooting guide to :ref:`setting up a clean environment <setup_environment>`.

+.. note:: It is recommended that you install the Terra SDK in a :ref:`virtualenv <setup_environment>`.

 Using Terra SDK
 ---------------

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
+In order to interact with the Terra blockchain, you'll need to connect to a Terra node.
-This can be done through setting up an LCDClient:
+To connect to a node, set up the LCDClient:

 .. code-block:: python